 If you’re dissatisfied with the speed of your NBN connection, you can get a quote from NBN Co for changing your connection type to Fibre-to-the Premises, which is generally considered as being the best connection type.
 NBN Co’s Technology Choice Program gives you the option of upgrading your connection at a cost.

 Will 5G replace NBN?

 5G offers faster maximum speeds than standard NBN, but it’s tough to say that it’s an NBN killer yet.
-Its coverage is still incredibly limited across Australia, available only in spots in major cities, with the network continuing to roll out over 2020.
+5G coverage is still incredibly limited across Australia, with its rollout still far from being finished.
 It could be an alternative to the NBN, but it’s unlikely to replace the NBN entirely.
 Also, NBN Co is now making ultra-fast download speeds of up to 1000Mbps available for providers to deliver to households with certain connection types, so we’re seeing some competition when it comes to super-fast internet.

 Can you contact NBN Co directly?

 If there’s a problem with your NBN connection, such as line damage causing constant dropouts, or if you’d like to make an enquiry about contractor conduct or technology locations, you can call NBN Co on 1800 687 626.